TRAINING GRANTS

 Adam Vorsino, PhD

-Adam Vorsino is an ecologist for the U.S. Fish and Wildlife Service (USFWS) in Honolulu, Hawaii.
-Vorsino is dually charged with both developing tools and informing conservation managers of the most appropriate methodological and scientifically valid path forward.
-Vorsino is currently assisting with the development and advancement of the next generation of conservation tools to manage and solve some of the region’s most intractable conservation issues.
+Dr. Adam Vorsino is an ecologist for the U.S. Fish and Wildlife Service (USFWS) in Honolulu, Hawaii.
+Dr. Vorsino is dually charged with both developing tools and informing conservation managers of the most appropriate methodological and scientifically valid path forward.
+He is currently assisting with the development and advancement of the next generation of conservation tools to manage and solve some of the region’s most intractable conservation issues.

 "The training grant was pivotal in familiarizing me with the foundational elements of whole genome sequencing and bioinformatics.
 It has advanced my abilities significantly."